 Environmental Issues: Yosemite can be affected by issues, many of which originate outside the park, like air quality and climate change.
 Yosemite's environment is healthy in many ways: Visitors use their senses in Yosemite to see the breath-taking scenic vistas, hear the soundscape and almost touch the dark night sky above.
 Restoration projects prevent unnatural growth in open areas to retain the historic views for which Yosemite is known.
 Also, fire, natural or prescribed, maintains viewsheds by preventing an unsafe undergrowth in places that it should not be.

-Research and Studies: A plethora of ongoing scientific research abounds at Yosemite from declining animal species studies to invasive plant removal strategies to human carrying capacity issues.
-Yosemite has been building its Resource Management and Science capabilities, expanding its staff to more than 100.
-The division serves as a public meeting place for scientific symposiums (topics include fire science, hydroclimatology, archeology, and bird surveys).
-In January 2011, the division launched the Yosemite Science publication, an online resources management publication that presents recent and ongoing research.
+Research and Studies: Ongoing scientific research abounds at Yosemite, from declining animal species studies and invasive plant removal strategies to human carrying capacity issues.
+Yosemite's Division of Resources Management and Science, frequently hosts scientific symposiums for the public and other scientific presentations which are presented at monthly forums.
 In addition, the division processes hundreds of research permits every year for its staff and outside interests.
-And, Yosemite is proud to sponsor the first park-based social science branch, which serves as a model for ground-breaking work in visitor-use and user-capacity issues.
 Also, learn more about how Yosemite's scientists work on a regional level through Inventory & Monitoring.